-An artistic research on the archive of the self, relationships, intimacy and memories
+An artistic research on self examination, relationships, intimacy and memories

 Currently living and working in Amsterdam